 Currently, modules are held in the United States at retreat centers near Taos, New Mexico; Joshua Tree, California; and the Connecticut River Valley.
 Internationally, training groups are currently underway in Australia, Brazil, Chile, Columbia, Czech Republic, Russia, Slovenia, Spain and Ukraine, and starting in 2016, Austria, England, India, and Mexico.
 Past groups have completed certification in Argentina, Australia, Brazil, Chile, Germany, Italy, Russia, the Scandinavian countries and Spain.
 We make every effort to find venues that support the Holotropic perspective and deep inner work, by being in or near nature, in private settings, and with comfortable accommodations; balanced with affordability.

 You can attend modules without any previous experience with Holotropic Breathwork™, and without joining the training.
 For most events, just contact us for registration information.
 If you also wish to become certified as a practitioner of Holotropic Breathwork™ please see the training information and application packet, and return the application materials.
 All modules you attend will retroactively be counted toward your certification requirements.
 After attending the first time, you will be sent notices for upcoming training events.

-Further information on the training program can be found at the GTT website.
+Further information on the training program can be found on the GTT website.